sri-is-coding/AI-based-Customer-Support-Chatbot/README.md

 3. **Run the codes in order:** python trainingbot.py python chatbotbank.py
-4. If running it like that doesnt work, run these files in order:
+4. If running it like stated in number 3 does not work, run the numbered files in order (01 to 06).

 ## Features of this Chatbot